ASWATFZLLC/ziwo-core-front/README.md

 ## Get started

-Take time to read the following link:
+Take time to read the following links:
   1. `Usage` section of this file
   2. `Events` section of this file
   3. Ziwo Client class http://core-front.ziwo.io/classes/ziwoclient.html